Towing, trailers, tilt-trays and caravans

 If you are considering building or importing a trailer with an aggregate trailer mass (ATM) of 4,500 kg or less, you should read the Vehicle Standards Bulletin: Building Small Trailers (VSB1).

-This bulletin is available on the on the Department of Infrastructure and Regional Development web site.
+This bulletin is available on the on the Department of Infrastructure, Transport, Regional Development, Communications, and the Arts website.

 The bulletin contains information on relevant standards, applicable Australian Design Rules (ADRs) and licensing details.